codereversing/ted_api/README.md

 ![](https://www.codereversing.com/wp-content/uploads/2022/10/image-2.png)

-These parameters don't make much immediate sense, but *EDI* and *EBX* look interesting as they are the second and third arguments to the function and have integer values.
+These registers don't make much immediate sense, but *EDI* and *EBX* look interesting as they are the second and third arguments to the function and have integer values.
 Clicking to shoot several times shows that these values stay consistent.
 However, there is a change when you choose to shoot a blue portal versus an orange one (left click versus right click).
 Clicking the right mouse button to shoot gives the following values when the breakpoint gets hit:

 ![](https://www.codereversing.com/wp-content/uploads/2022/10/image-3.png)